bitfocus/companion-module-studiocoast-vmix/README.md

 **v1.2.17**
 * Added Feedback "Video Call - Video Source"
+* Added Feedback "Overlay - Overlay on PGM or PRV"
 * Added Action "Audio Plugin On/Off/Toggle On Input"
 * Updated Presets with new feedback's and action.